-The Lesbian, Gay, Bisexual, Transgendered, Queer/Questioning & Ally (LGBTQA) Social Justice Center at Pace University exists to create campus environments that are inclusive and supportive of student, staff and faculty diversity in the areas of sexuality and gender identity/ expression.
+The Lesbian, Gay, Bisexual, Transgender, Queer/Questioning & Ally (LGBTQA) Center at Pace University exists to create campus environments that are inclusive and supportive of student, staff and faculty diversity in the areas of sexuality and gender identity/ expression.
 The office promotes identity expression and exploration on all levels for all members of Pace University through advocacy, education, activism, programming and a commitment to social justice.

 Functions of the Center